MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-asa-04.md

 # 4. Displaying feedback from Azure Spatial Anchors

-In this tutorial, you will learn how to provide users with feedback about anchors discovery, events, and status when using Azure Spatial Anchors (ASA).
+In this tutorial, you will learn how to provide users with feedback about anchor discovery, events, and status when using Azure Spatial Anchors (ASA).

 ## Objectives